marbl/CHM13/README.md

 The assembly is 2.94 Gbp in size with 359 scaffolds (448 contigs) and an NG50 of 83 Mbp (70 Mbp)

-Outside of the X, this should be considered a draft and likely has mis-assemblies.
+Outside of Chr8 and ChrX, this should be considered a draft and likely has mis-assemblies.
 We will continue to update releases as we validate/fix the assembly.
 Unpolished assemblies are available below for each data release and may be a more suitable basis for the structural analysis of other chromosomes, but will have a lower consensus accuracy.

 ### Downloads